-Cook Today, Serve Tomorrow
+Cook Today, Serve Tomorrow, The Wozniak Way

+This is called serving leftovers.
+You should always try to serve food fresh from the cooker.
 Most foods are at their absolute best when fresh out of the cooker or the faux cambro.
 They have hot juices, the connective tissues have melted and turned to luscious gelatin, the fat has rendered and lubricates the muscle fibers, browned surfaces are crunchy, and vegetables are bright and crisp.
-The AmazingRibs.com science advisor Dr. Greg Blonder points out that "The reason you can smell BBQ from a block away is due to volatile organic compounds, and by the next day, many of these aromatics are gone forever."
+By Sunday many of the juices have evaporated or run off, much of the tenderness is lost, the bark and other crunchy bits are soggy, and oxidation has begun to deteriorate flavor.
+The AmazingRibs.com science advisor Prof. Greg Blonder points out that "The reason you can smell BBQ from a block away is due to volatile organic compounds, and by the next day, many of these aromatics are gone forever."

 If you have no choice

 Mike Wozniak is the pitmaster of Quau, 2010 Kansas City Barbeque Society Team of the Year.
 He breaks the rules and still wins first place.
 A lot.
 He cooked up this trick because he enters dozens of competitions every year and he got tired, literally, of staying up all night babying his brisket and pork butt.
 He was kind enough to teach me his method so I could share it with you.